rahulT-17/RUX_AI_Orchestration_Engine/README.md

 > A local AI agent that converts natural language into safe, persistent state changes — with deterministic enforcement, self-evaluation, and multi-model critique.

 ---

+## STATUS

+This project is under active development.
+I am currently refactoring the system toward a modular domain-based architecture, so some parts of the codebase are still evolving.

 ## What RUX Is